Jackson Hole Airport

 Fun Fact: On weekends between the third weekend in December and the third week in March—between 10 a.m. and 2 p.m.—you will be greeted by the Howdy Pardners in the baggage claim area.
 Proud ambassadors of the Jackson Hole Chamber of Commerce, and dressed like the cowboys and cowgirls who settled this valley in the early 1900’s, the Howdys roll out the red carpet at the Jackson Hole Airport during the winter months to greet visitors with mimosas, orange juice and hatpins.

 Traveler Tip: With expanded non-stop service to 12 major cities on the roster for this winter, the timing is ripe to start planning your trip to Jackson Hole.
+And in spring of 2018, American Airlines will begin flying a daily CRJ700 from Dallas Fort Worth to Jackson Hole all year 'round.

 Driving to Jackson Hole